Marine Corps LAV Crewman - MOS 0313

 Marine Corps LAV Crewman (MOS 0313)

-A Marine Corps LAV Crewman (MOS 0313) deals with Light Armored Reconnaissance, or LAR.
+A Marine Corps LAV Crewman (MOS 0313) deals with Light Armored Reconnaissance, also known as LAR.

 LAR units are assigned to provide surveillance ahead of infantry landings.